Google Cloud: Memorystore for Redis vs. Valkey - Which in-memory database should you choose now?

 memtier_benchmark

-1. We populate each Redis/Valkey instance with data to approximately 60% of its memory capacity in order to measure performance in a realistic production environment.
+1. Each Redis/Valkey instance is filled to approximately 60% of its memory capacity with data, in order to measure performance in a realistic production environment.

 1. memtier_benchmark

-1. We will run the benchmarks on the following three workloads:
+1. Benchmarks are performed on the following three workloads:

 • Write Only